dmgatti/SingleCellRNAseq/_episodes/04-Quality-Control.md

 {: .output}

 Notice that there are some columns that were not in our original metadata file; specifically the 'nCount_RNA' and 'nFeature_RNA' columns.

+* *nCount_RNA* is the total counts for each cell.
+* *nFeature_RNA* is the number of genes with counts > 0 in each cell.

 These were calculated by Seurat when the Seurat object was created.
 We will use these later in the lesson.

 ## Typical filters for cell quality